Benicia High School

-Benicia High School is a public high school serving approximately 1,700 students, grades nine through twelve.
-It is part of the Benicia Unified School District.
-It is located in Benicia, California, in the North Bay sub-region of the San Francisco Bay Area.
-Like most California high schools, it is an open-air facility.
-The campus is adjacent to Mary Farmar Elementary School.
+Benicia High School is a public high school in Benicia, California, in the North Bay sub-region of the San Francisco Bay Area.
+Part of the Benicia Unified School District, it serves approximately 1,700 students, grades nine through twelve.

-Activities and athletics
+Physical plant

+Benicia High School moved to its current campus in 1961.
+The campus received major upgrades in 1980 and the late 1990s.

+Athletics

 Benicia High School competes in the Diablo Athletic League (DAL).
 The Diablo Athletic League is Division I, Benicia competes in the Valley Division.

-Theater

-Throughout the year, the department puts on two dance shows and two plays, one of which is a musical.
-In some years the students put on their own production.
-The department also funds an improvisational comedy team which performs shows on select Fridays and Saturdays throughout the school year.

 Band

 The band consists of five main groups: the marching band, the concert bands, the color guard, the jazz band, and the drumline.
 The bands and the color guard perform and compete regularly in the fall and spring, and there are a winter color guard and winter drumline.
 The band competes in the Northern California Band Association.